 Whom do we serve?

 Communities in need who lack access to readily available, clean drinking water.
 These communities are primarily in Sub-Saharan Africa.

-We are committed to perform project follow up 6 months, 12 months, and annually for up to 5 years after a project has been handed off.
+We are committed to performing project follow-ups 6 months, 12 months, and annually for up to 5 years after a project has been handed off.
 We want to see communities succeed over the long term, not just in the short term.
-Routine follow up is a part of that success.
+Routine follow-up is a part of that success.